On the Day of the Test

 With few exceptions, ID documents must meet all of the following requirements.
 Each ID document must:

 - be an original document; photocopied documents are not acceptable

 - be valid; expired documents (bearing expiration dates that have passed) are not acceptable

-- bear the test taker's full name exactly (excluding hyphens, accents and spaces) as it appears on the admission ticket
+- bear the test taker's full name exactly (excluding hyphens, accents and spaces) as it appears at the time of registration and on the admission ticket

 - bear a recent photograph that clearly matches the test taker